catharinamoral/catharinamoral/README.md

 ## Hi, I'm Catharina 👋

-I’m an Java developer, writer and public speaker, I currently work as a Software Engineer at Avanade.
+I’m an Java developer, I currently work as a Software Engineer at Avanade.
 I work with development a little over a year, I'm still very new in the area but every day I try to learn a little more.

 If you are looking for interesting things about me sorry for the disappointment, but currently I only work, study and sleep 😄.

-Here are some ideas to get you started:

 - 🌱 I’m currently learning SCRUM and DevOps
 - 👯 I’m looking to collaborate on projects for the inclusion of women in technology